Fort Lauderdale Bus Accident Attorney

 Even pedestrians can be affected by a bus accident.
 If a driver ignores a crosswalk or swerves onto a sidewalk, a pedestrian could be hit.
 Without anything to protect them from the impact, a pedestrian could have serious injuries.
 In some cases, the accident can cause a fatality.

 Pedestrians, car drivers and passengers, and bus passengers all have one thing in common.
 They may be able to file a claim to recover damages.
-By working with a Fort Lauderdale bus accident attorney, you can take action against a negligent party and hold them accountable.
+By working with a bus accident attorney in Fort Lauderdale, you can take action against a negligent party and hold them accountable.

 Common Causes of Bus Accidents